newrelic/node-newrelic/README.md

 log can help New Relic determine what went wrong, so be sure to send it along with any bug reports or support requests.

+## Configuring the agent

+The agent can be tailored to your app's requirements, both from the server and via the newrelic.js configuration file you created above.
+For more details on what can be configured, refer to `lib/config.default.js`, which documents the available variables and their default values.

+In addition, for those of you running in Heroku, Microsoft Azure or any other PaaS environment that makes it easier to control configuration via the your server's environment, all of the configuration variables in newrelic.js have counterparts that can be set in your service's shell environment.
+You can mix and match the configuration file and environment variables freely; the value found from the environment will always take precedence.

+This documentation will be moving to New Relic's servers with the 1.0 release, but for now, here's a list of the variables and their values:

+* `NEWRELIC_HOME`: path to the director in which you've placed newrelic.js.
+* `NR_APP_NAME`: The name of this application, for reporting to New Relic's servers.
+This value can be also be a comma-delimited list of names.
+* `NR_AGENT_ENABLED`: Whether or not the agent should run.
+Good for temporarily disabling the agent while debugging other issues with your code.
+* `NR_LICENSE_KEY`: Your New Relic license key.
+* `NR_LOGGING_LEVEL`: Logging priority for the New Relic agent.
+Can be one of `error`, `warn`, `info`, `debug`, or `trace`. `debug` and `trace` are pretty chatty; unless you're helping New Relic figure out irregularities with the agent, you're probably best off using `info` or higher.
+* `NR_LOGGING_FILEPATH`: Complete path to the New Relic agent log, including the filename.
+The agent will shut down the process if it can't create this file, and it creates the log file with the same umask of the process.
+* `NR_ERROR_COLLECTOR_ENABLED`: Whether or not to trace errors within your application.
+Values are `true` or `false`.
+* `NR_ERROR_COLLECTOR_IGNORE_STATUS_CODES`: Comma-delimited list of HTTP
+  status codes to ignore.
+Maybe you don't care if payment is required?
+* `NR_TRANSACTION_TRACER_ENABLED`: Whether to collect and submit slow transaction traces to New Relic.
+Values are `true` or `false`.
+* `NR_TRANSACTION_TRACER_TRACE_THRESHOLD`: Millisecond duration at which
+  a transaction trace will count as slow and be sent to New Relic.
+Can also be set to `apdex_f`, at which point it will set the trace threshold to 4 times the current ApdexT.
+* `NR_COLLECTOR_HOST`: Hostname for the New Relic collector proxy.
+You shouldn't need to change this.
+* `NR_COLLECTOR_PORT`: Port number on which the New Relic collector proxy will be listening.
+* `NR_DEBUG_INTERNAL_METRICS`: Whether to collect internal supportability metrics for the agent.
+Don't mess with this unless New Relic asks you to.
+* `NR_DEBUG_TRACER_TRACING`: Whether to dump traces of the transaction tracer's internal operation.
+You're welcome to enable it, but it's unlikely to be edifying unless you're a New Relic Node.js engineer.

 ## Running tests

 The agent's unit tests use [mocha](http://visionmedia.github.com/mocha/).
 Its